totvslabs/pyCarol/tutorial/chapters/ch4_basic_batchapp/README.md

 ## Files for the batch app

-Appart from the code, there are a couple of other files which we need to revise to be able to build our app inside Carol, they are:
+Apart from the code, there are a couple of other files which we need to revise to be able to build our app inside Carol, they are:

 - *requirements.txt*: This file is nothing but a list of modules used in our application.
 - *manifest.json*: Brings definitions on how the app needs to be built and how it will run.
 - *Dockerfile*: Sets the docker commands necessary to build the app.

 Starting with *requirements.txt*, we want to fill it with the python modules on the list below.
-During the build docker will asure we have these libs are installed on the environment, you can also enforce the lib version as in `pandas==1.2.5`.
+During the build docker will asure we have these libs installed on the environment, you can also enforce the lib version as in `pandas==1.2.5`.
 This is a way of fixing problems with new releases and grant the app behaves the same way no matter which environment it is deployed.

 ```python
 pycarol[complete]